 Where did Cumberland Sauce Originate?

-The fruity-piquant sauce was often used with game in Medieval cooking in order to tone down the gamey taste with strong flavors.
+The fruity-piquant sauce was often used with game in Medieval cooking in order to tone down the strong flavors associated with wild game.

 Traditional vs Non-Alcoholic Version